Farama-Foundation/PettingZoo/docs/butterfly.md

 All other environments require a high degree of coordination and require learning of emergent behaviors to achieve an optimal policy.
 As such, these environments are currently very challenging to learn.

-All environments are highly configurable via initialization arguments specified in each environment's documentation.
+All environments are highly configurable via arguments specified in each environment's documentation.